chinapedia/wikipedia.abstract.en/Page/Nanotechnology.md

 Applications

-Threshold_formation_nowatermark.gif with MOSFET's being made of small nanowires ≈10 nm in length.
-Here is a simulation of such a nanowire.]]
-A-simple-and-fast-fabrication-of-a-both-self-cleanable-and-deep-UV-antireflective-quartz-1556-276X-7-430-S1.ogv, which lets water droplets roll down the inclined plane.]]
-Nanowire_laser.png
+with MOSFET's being made of small nanowires ≈10 nm in length.
+Here is a simulation of such a nanowire.]] , which lets water droplets roll down the inclined plane.]]

 As of August 21, 2008, the Project on Emerging Nanotechnologies estimates that over 800 manufacturer-identified nanotech products are publicly available, with new ones hitting the market at a pace of 3–4 per week.[68]
 The project lists all of the products in a publicly accessible online database.
 Most applications are limited to the use of "first generation" passive nanomaterials which includes titanium dioxide in sunscreen, cosmetics, surface coatings,[69] and some food products; Carbon allotropes used to produce gecko tape; silver in food packaging, clothing, disinfectants and household appliances; zinc oxide in sunscreens and cosmetics, surface coatings, paints and outdoor furniture varnishes; and cerium oxide as a fuel catalyst.[70]